-Do I Need To Convert My Flash Courses To HTML5?
+Do I Need to Convert My Flash Courses to HTML5?

 The question isn’t so much if you need to do it, but how quickly you can.
 If you’re still educating learners with Flash courses, they may not even be able to see them, let alone learn from them.

 For many years, instructional designers used Adobe Flash to create learning content.
-Flash enabled designers to enhance text-heavy eLearning with graphical elements, video, and early gamification.
+Flash enabled designers to enhance text-heavy e-learning with graphical elements, video, and early gamification.

-What Happened To Flash?
+What happened to Flash?

 Flash started a slow decline beginning in 2005.
 So slow, in fact, that we’re still bidding it farewell more than a decade later.